 Mr. Sternlicht also has deep operating expertise, serving as the Chairman, from January 1995 through May 2005, and as the Chief Executive Officer, from January 1995 through September 2004, of HOT.
 During his tenure as Chief Executive Officer, HOT's market capitalization grew to approximately \$10 billion.
 As Chief Executive Officer, Mr. Sternlicht executed several key acquisitions, including Westin Hotels, Patriot American and ITT Corp., and led the development of the W Hotel concept.
 Outside of his public market experience, Mr. Sternlicht has made a variety of investments in the consumer sector.
 Most notably, he has acquired or founded a number of independent hotel chains, including Baccarat Hotels, 1 Hotels and Treehouse Hotels, which are operated by SH Hotels & Resorts, a hotel brand management company and an affiliate of Starwood Capital.
 In addition to these investments, Mr. Sternlicht has invested in various consumer facing companies, including ThirdLove, a women's clothing brand, Lytro, a developer of light-field cameras, and Lyric, a hospitality platform for business travelers.
-Mr. Sternlicht serves as a senior advisor to Invitation Homes (NYSE: INVH), where he served as a director from 2014 to 2020, and on the Board of Directors of The Estée Lauder Companies (NYSE: EL), Cano Health Inc. (NYSE: CANO) and LOG Commercial Properties e Participacoes SA.
-Mr. Sternlicht is a founder of Jaws Wildcat Acquisition Corporation (NYSE: SPFR), Jaws Mustang Acquisition Corporation (NYSE: JWSM.UN), and Jaws Hurricane Acquisition Corp.
-(NASDAQ: HCNE).
+Mr. Sternlicht serves on the Board of Directors of The Estée Lauder Companies (NYSE: EL), Cano Health Inc. (NYSE: CANO) and LOG Commercial Properties e Participacoes SA.
+Mr. Sternlicht previously served as a director to Invitation Homes (NYSE: INVH) from 2014 to 2020.
+Mr. Sternlicht is a Founder of Jaws Mustang Acquisition Corporation (NYSE: JWSM.UN), Jaws Hurricane Acquisition Corp.
+(NASDAQ: HCNE) and Jaws Juggernaut Acquisition Corporation (NASDAQ: JUGG), blank check companies listed on either the New York Stock Exchange or NASDAQ).
 Mr. Sternlicht is the former Chairman of the Board of TRI Pointe Group (NYSE: TPH), iStar (NYSE: STAR) and Baccarat S.A., a crystal maker headquartered in Baccarat, France.
 He also previously served on the Board of Directors of Restoration Hardware (NYSE: RH), Vesper Healthcare Acquisition Corp.
 (NASDAQ: VSPR), A.S.
 Roma and Equity Residential.
 Mr. Sternlicht received a B.A., magna cum laude, with honors from Brown University and earned an M.B.A. with distinction from Harvard Business School.